flutter/website/src/get-started/flutter-for/uikit-devs.md

-Once the `await`ed network call is done, update the UI by calling `setState()`, which triggers a rebuild of the widget sub-tree and updates the data.
+Once the `await`ed network call is done, update the UI by calling `setState()`, which triggers a rebuild of the widget subtree and updates the data.

 The following example loads data asynchronously and